genropy/gnr-async-mail-service/docs/example_client.rst

 Example Client
 ==============

-The ``example_client.py`` demonstrates how to integrate your application with gnr-async-mail-service.
+The ``example_client.py`` demonstrates how to integrate your application with genro-mail-proxy.

 Overview
 --------